bender-the-greatest/cgroup-lite-formula/README.rst

 Note
 ~~~~
 This formula is limited and does not support every feature of cgroups (e.g. it does not support cgroup permissions or nested groups at this time)
-This may change if the interest is there or my own needs evolve for this.